wptrainingteam/content-editor-overview/README.md

 #### Blockquote

-Calls out quoted text.
-The graphic styling of the type and quote marks can be controlled through custom CSS.
+Calls out a block of quoted text that is one or more paragraphs long.
+The styling of the blockquote can be controlled through custom CSS.

-> A hard return is needed above and below the text you'd like to convert to a blockquote.
+> This is a block quote.
+A hard return is needed above and below the text you'd like to convert to a blockquote.
 Select the text and click the blockquote button.

-#### Horizontal Line

-* * *

-To insert a horizontal line between sections of your page you can make a hard return and then click the 'Horizontal line' icon to add the line and then click another hard return after the line before the content of the next section resumes.

 ### Text Alignment